Home values soared during the pandemic, except for these Black families

 The appraisal industry remains one of the country’s least diverse professions; 98 percent of appraisers are White, according to the U.S. Bureau of Labor Statistics.
 Research has shown that appraisers choose comps in a narrower geographic range for properties in Black and Latino neighborhoods than in White neighborhoods, the report said.

-“You’ve been told these houses can’t get this expensive; it’s Prince George’s County.
-It’s an all-Black neighborhood,” said Jack Sonceau an appraiser in the region since 2005, who is Black.
+“You’ve been told these houses can’t get this expensive.
+It’s Prince George’s County.
+It’s an all-Black neighborhood.
+It’s a stigma,” said Jack Sonceau, an appraiser in the region since 2005, who is Black.
 “Until we get a diverse workforce, this is going to continue to happen.”

 The federal report, to be released Wednesday, was the product of an initiative on property appraisal and valuation equity that President Biden announced in June as part of his focus on addressing systemic racism and closing the racial wealth gap.